DSACMS/npd_ehr_fhir_npi_slurp/README.md

 ### NPI Validation
 - Format validation (10-digit requirement)
-- API validation against CMS NPI Registry (currently disabled for performance)
-- Validation columns preserved with placeholder values ('?') for future implementation
+- API validation against the list of valid NPIs in ./npi_validation_data/, which falls back to using the Registery for missing npis.
+See [NPIValidator_README.md](NPIValidator_README.md) for more info.
 - Invalid NPI flagging based on format validation

 ### Phone Number Validation